nCine/ncline/README.md

 	ncline set -game ncPong

 If you want to enable or disable the colored terminal output you can use `-colors` or `-no-colors`.
+If left unspecified the default mode would be `-colors`.

 #### nCine section